fratting/aureliaWidgets/spinner/readme.md

 **Dependencies:**
 * This control depends on the pub/sub of the Aurelia EventAggregator to listen for commands to show and hide
 * This control uses font awesome to render the spinner graphic.
-This is already included with the Roster project.